mike76-dev/sia-satellite/SETUP.md

 ```
 $ nano satdconfig.json
 ```
-Fill in the `dbuser` and `dbname` fields with the MySQL user name (`satuser`) and the database name (`satellite`).
+First, choose a `name` of your satellite node (Hint: it makes sense to use your domain name for it).
+This is required to receive email reports later on.
+Fill in the `dbUser` and `dbName` fields with the MySQL user name (`satuser`) and the database name (`satellite`).
 Set the directory to store the `satd` metadata and log files (here it is `/usr/local/etc/satd`).
 You can also change the default portal API port number (`:8080`) as well as the other ports:
 ```
 "Satd Configuration"
-"0.1.0"
+"0.2.0"
 {
+  "name": "your_chosen_name",
 	"agent": "Sat-Agent",
 	"gateway": ":0",
 	"api": "localhost:9990",
 	"satellite": ":9992",
-	"siamux": "",
-	"siamuxws": "",
 	"dir": "/usr/local/etc/satd",
 	"bootstrap": true,
-	"dbuser": "satuser",
+	"dbUser": "satuser",
-	"dbname": "satellite",
+	"dbName": "satellite",
 	"portal": ":8080"
 }
 ```